grafana/grafana/docs/sources/auth/jwt.md

 # JWT authentication

 You can configure Grafana to accept a JWT token provided in the HTTP header.
-The token is verified using a public key or keys stored in a file or provided by the JWKS endpoint.
+The token is verified using any of the following:
+- PEM-encoded key file
+- JSON Web Key Set (JWKS) in a local file
+- JWKS provided by the configured JWKS endpoint

 ## Enable JWT